GAM-team/GAM/docs/Reports.md

 Limit the number of activities downloaded per API call; infrequently used.
 * `maxresults <Number>`

+Add additional columns of data from the command line to the output.
+* `addcsvdata <FieldName> <String>`

+Display a row with a key value of `NoActivities` when there are no activities to report.
+* `shownoactivities`

 By default, individual event details are displayed, these options modify what's displayed.
 * `countsonly` - Limit the display to the number of occurences of each event for each user
 * `countsonly summary` - Limit the display to the number of occurences of each event summarized across all users